-A: You normally cannot have any late payments in the past 12 months to qualify for a mortgage:
+A: Borrowers normally cannot have any late payments in the past 12 months to qualify for a mortgage:

-- You should always pay your Florida mortgage loans first, then installment debt such as student loans and car payments
+- Borrowers should always pay Florida mortgage loans first, then installment debt such as student loans and car payments

-- This will help maintain your good credit history
+- This will help maintain good credit history

 Q: Do Judgments Have To Paid Off To Qualify For Florida Mortgage Loans?

 A: Yes.
 Judgments and Tax Liens and other public records needs to be satisfied prior to closing or at closing:

 - Most lenders require a judgment be paid in full or “satisfied.”

 - Consumers will need to contact the creditor and negotiate the payment, then provide the credit bureau with written proof so they can update it to a paid status